 To serve these jelly popsicles gently remove them from the molds.
 I recommend using silicon molds and pushing them from the bottom to break the seal around the popsicles.
 Once they are starting to come out you can use the stick to pull them out the rest of the way.
-If you just pull the sticks from the top the might break.
-You could also try dipping them very briefly in hot water before removing.
-Don't leave them in for to long or they will melt.
+If you just pull the sticks from the top they might break.
+You could also try dipping them very briefly in hot water before removing them.
+Don't leave them in for too long or they will melt.

 How to store

-To store these jelly ice pops put them in a airtight container with some baking paper layered between them to stop them sticking together, for up to a month.
+To store these jelly ice pops put them in an airtight container with some parchment paper layered between them to stop them from sticking together, for up to a month.

 Looking for more yummy easy dessert recipes?